 The policy was new to UWM for students entering in for the 2012-2013 Academic Year.
 While the UW System Policy had existed for nearly 40 years, UWM did not have the capacity to accommodate the entire first-year class, and therefore was exempt.
 With the opening of Cambridge Commons Residence Hall in Fall 2010, UWM can now accommodate the entire first-year class, and therefore, implemented the policy shared by the vast majority of University of Wisconsin four-year institutions.

-The policy only applies to first-time students who are full-time as freshmen.
+The policy only applies to first-time students who are freshmen.
 Ensuring that the Department of Enrollment Services (http://www4.uwm.edu/des/) has your transfer information and supporting documents will ensure that you are not subject to the residency policy.

 There is an advantage to completing your contract earlier.
 Because our room assignment process is both random and by preferences, submitting a contract by the first lottery date (usually late-Spring) will give you the best chance at getting one of your preferred room assignments.